gnaudio/jabra-developer-docs/docs/softphone/browser/step3.md

 When multiple Jabra devices are attached, the active device is the one that you are currently using.

-You can lookup what device
+You can lookup what device is active like this:
 ```js
 jabra.getActiveDevice().then((device) => {
     console.log(JSON.stringify(device, null, 3));